News and Information

 Companies must report the following information: full name of the reporting company, any trade name or doing business as (DBA) name, business address, state or Tribal jurisdiction of formation, and an IRS taxpayer identification number (TIN).

-Additionally, information on the beneficial owners of the entity and for newly created entities, the company applicants of the entity is required.
+Additionally, information on the beneficial owners of the entity and, for newly created entities, the company applicants of the entity is required.
 This information includes — name, birthdate, address, and unique identifying number and issuing jurisdiction from an acceptable identification document (e.g., a driver’s license or passport) and an image of such document.

 On November 7, 2023, FinCEN issued a final rule that specifies the circumstances in which a reporting company may report an entity’s FinCEN identifier in lieu of information about an individual beneficial owner.
 A FinCEN identifier is a unique identifier to provide the required identifying information directly to FinCEN.
-The final rule is effective January 1, 2024 to align with the effective date of the BOI Reporting Rule.
+The final rule is effective January 1, 2024, to align with the effective date of the BOI Reporting Rule.

 Understand your reporting requirement.

-Penalties for willfully not complying with the BOI reporting requirement can result in criminal and civil penalties of $500 per day and up to $10,000 with up to two years of jail time.
-While we wanted to inform you of this new requirement, it is important that you understand that our office is unable to assist you with the filing of the BOI as our office has all non-attorney CPAs and this reporting requirement is being viewed as legal in nature.
+Penalties for willfully not complying with the BOI reporting requirement can result in criminal and civil penalties of $500 per day and up to $10,000, with up to two years of jail time.
+While we wanted to inform you of this new requirement, it is important that you understand that our office is unable to assist you with the filing of the BOI, as our office has all non-attorney CPAs, and this reporting requirement is being viewed as legal in nature.
 We wanted to share this information so that you can coordinate with your attorney to meet the necessary filing requirements in a timely manner.
-As always, planning ahead can help you comply and understand your filing obligations.
+As always, planning ahead can help you comply with and understand your filing obligations.
 FinCEN announced a new Small Entity Compliance Guide to assist the small business community in learning about and complying with the beneficial ownership information (BOI) reporting rule.
 In addition, FinCEN has issued FAQs about the BOI reporting requirements that incorporate content from the Small Entity Compliance Guide.
 For further information, please visit FinCen’s BOI website at: https://www.fincen.gov/boi.
 We will also provide links to this information on our website for your convenience.

 Sincerely,